bennyandresen/jujutsu.el/README.md

 This package provides a UI for interacting with Jujutsu repositories in Emacs, built on top of a lightweight virtual DOM implementation.
 It consists of two main parts:

-- `nx.el`: A minimal virtual DOM-like tree structure with diffing/patching
+- `nx.el`: A minimal virtual DOM-like tree structure with diffing/patching, to be broken out upon stabilization
-- `jujutsu-**.el`: The actual jujutsu interface built using nx
+- `jujutsu-*.el`: The actual jujutsu interface built using nx

 ## Design Philosophy